kishorekonjeti/aqua/README.md

 ### Brief note on artifacts:
  Artifact Name | Description
  --------------|------------------
- conftest.py | pytest framework will use this file like configuration for tests.
-I have used to set fixture and get the 		browsername.
-Also this will construct User agent to mimic the browser type. api_status_codes.py| Used this as kind of global constants.
-(User agent details,other constants) apicall.py| Low level REST api implementation for GET and POST.
+ conftest.py | pytest framework will use this file like configuration for tests.<br>   - I have used to set fixture and get the command line argument --browser.
+ api_status_codes.py| Used this as kind of global constants. _(User agent details for chrome,firefox,edge other constants)_ apicall.py| Low level REST api implementation for GET and POST.
 So any test test it can directly call this low level function call. test_classes.py| Actual tests written here.
-Class TestApi is the main class  grouped all api methods(GET, POST) to NGINX webserver. reports| this folder contains all  .json files which are used to generate allure reports allure-reports| This folder contains all the actual allure reports.
+Class TestApi is the main class  grouped all api methods(GET, POST) to NGINX webserver. reports| this directory contains all  .json files which are used to generate allure reports allure-reports| This directory contains all the actual allure reports.
 Allure webserver from docker will keep checkig  for every 3 seconds for  updated reports there or not.
 If found any updated data , it will take automatically and render it .
 You  just have to point the browser tab.
 No need any additional allure command to see the reports (like  allure serve.. ).
 No need to remember any allure commands.
-URL to view allure reports| http://localhost:5050/allure-docker-service/latest-report
+URL to view allure reports| http://localhost:5050/allure-docker-service/latest-report <br> _Use this after using the allure docker service_

 ### Installation steps:-